Skip to main content

 Tests to diagnose childhood ovarian cancer

-If your child has symptoms that suggest they have an ovarian tumor, their doctor will need to find out if these are due to cancer or another problem.
+If your child has symptoms that suggest they have an ovarian tumor, the doctor will need to find out if these are due to cancer or another problem.
 The doctor will ask when the symptoms started and how often your child has been having them.
 They will also ask about your child's personal and family medical history and do a physical exam.
 Depending on these results, they may recommend other tests.
 If your child is diagnosed with an ovarian tumor, the results of these tests will help you and your child's doctor plan treatment.

 The tests and procedures used to diagnose ovarian tumors may include: